jaguililla/sabina/src/site/content/home.md

 News
 ----

-Sabina 2.0.0 re-written for Java 8 and Lambdas available on Maven central!
+Sabina 2.0.0 re-written for Java 8 and Lambdas available on Bintray and Maven central!

 Quick start